-HE fell as the moon in a ftorm; as the fun from the midst of his course, when clouds rise from the waste of the waves, when the blackness of the storm inwraps the rocks of Ardannider.
+HE fell as the moon in a storm; as the sun from the midst of his course, when clouds rise from the waste of the waves, when the blackness of the storm inwraps the rocks of Ardannider.
 I, like an ancient oak on Morven, I moulder alone in my place.
 The blast hath lopped my branches away; and I tremble at the wings of the north.
 Prince of the warriors, Oscur my son! shall I see thee no more!